Originally posted on April 30, 2017 @ 8:27 PM

-Depending upon how much money a Driver needs daily or weekly, I believe it would be easy to find passengers in the area of Atlanta where the Driver LIVES!
+Depending upon how much money a Driver needs daily or weekly, I believe it would be easy to find riders in the area of Atlanta where the Driver LIVES!
 Not every driver wants to be summoned to the event locations or rush hour commutes originating where the most numbers of riders are requesting a ride.

-And if the Driver is truly THINKING, the math is pretty simple and earning what a Driver needs, wants and deserves would be easily achievable — without chasing surges, and ignoring or cancelling Pools for the Cancellation Fee.
+And if the Driver is truly THINKING, the math is pretty simple and earning what a Driver needs, wants and deserves would be easily achievable — without chasing surges, and ignoring or cancelling trips for the Cancellation Fee.

 Atlanta NEEDS a Solution and YOU Can Help!